-What’s interesting (and pitiful) about this visit is that I found it hard to disconnect.
-I kept checking my phone, checking my laptop, responding to emails, checking Instagram, checking Facebook on and on and on ...
+What’s interesting and pitiful is that I found it hard to disconnect.
+I kept checking my phone, checking my laptop, responding to emails, checking Instagram, checking Facebook on and on …

 I felt like one of those assholes documenting every meaningless moment - like my coffee cup instead of listening and sharing.
 Sound familiar?

 I see it everywhere, people like me, standing in line and sitting in restaurants.
 Surrounded by friends and family all looking down at their devices instead of each other.

 It's like we don't know what to do with a spare moment?

 Everything you ever wanted to know is at your fingertips and I fear we're losing our imagination and ability to dream.